CALIFORNIA DISCOVERY LAW

 Presumably, the written stipulation would be enforced by the

-prohibits the parties from stipulating that the judge or discovery
+Nothing prohibits the parties from stipulating that the judge or

-referee modify procedures as part of a case
+discovery referee modify procedures as part of a case management

-management order, pursuant to motion, or on its own motion.
-That
+order, pursuant to motion, or on its own motion.
+That power could

 Code of Civil Procedure Section 2017.730 et seq. allows courts to modify procedures to use technology to achieve cost effective discovery.
 As courts and lawyers increase their discovery and use of electronic data and documents and begin to embrace the use of technology in the litigation process, lawyers should seek the application of proven technology to achieve cost savings and efficiency.
 This section provides authority for procedural modifications limited only by the creativity and initiative of bench and bar.